cosgriffc/lactate-discordance/README.md

 * EDA: contains a notebook with an exploratory analysis of the cohort
 * Classifier: contains a notebook which documents the construction of a classifier

 This version of the work represents my Harvard Chan School practcum project.
-Future work will examine class imbalance issues as well seek to understand some of the assoiciations found between diagnosis and lactate discordance.
+Future work will examine class imbalance issues as well as seek to understand some of the assoiciations found between diagnosis and lactate discordance.